ibm-cloud-docs/security-compliance/framework/endpoints.md

 | `region` | The region abbreviation that represents the geographic area where your {{site.data.keyword.compliance_short}} is located.
 For example, `us-south` or `eu-de`. |
 | `url_encoded_instance_CRN` | The Cloud Resource Name (CRN) that uniquely identifies your {{site.data.keyword.compliance_short}} service instance.
 The value must be URL encoded. |
 | `IAM_token` | Your {{site.data.keyword.cloud_notm}} IAM access token. |
-{: caption="Table 3.
-Required parameters for retrieving service endpoints with the API" caption-side="top"}
+{: caption="Required parameters for retrieving service endpoints with the API" caption-side="top"}

 A successful request returns the endpoint URLs that are associated with the region and service instance CRN that you specify.